baldwint/clans/docs/cookbook.rst

     $ clans edit --from-file myplan.txt

-We could use ``cron`` to schedule this, as we did in the previous example, or some equivalent thereof.
+We could use ``cron`` to schedule this, as we did in the previous examples, or some equivalent thereof.
 I did this on a Mac, using ``launchd``, and the following LaunchAgent:

 .. code-block:: xml